A trip to northern Italy to discover one of the most popular destinations for Italian tourists. Here's what to do in Jesolo like a local in 7 moves.

 Between the Sile and Piave rivers, it's time to sample river cuisine that pays homage to the rich local catch: eels, carp, pike.

-And the menus where the nature of the valleys comes into play.
+In some menus, the nature of the valleys comes into play.
 In this case, dishes are mainly based on game and fish.

 An absolutely must-try?
 A comforting portion of broéto, the iconic Veneto fish soup served with a classic slice of polenta.

-1. Discovering Jesolo's futuristic buildings
+4. Discovering Jesolo's futuristic buildings

 Over the past few decades, the urban seafront has become increasingly stylish and trendy.
 Today, it boasts a dynamic itinerary of buildings designed by the world's most influential and sought-after architects, creating an ever-changing landscape that's always brimming with new and exciting possibilities.